pulumi/docs/pulumi-hugo/themes/default/content/blog/scaling-apps-across-multiple-regions/index.md

 - **Active/Passive with cold standby:** Similar to hot standby, in this case, the services in the secondary region aren't allocated until needed for failover.
 This minimizes costs but might increase recovery time.

 - **Active/Active:** Both regions are active, and requests are load-balanced between them.
 If one region becomes unavailable, it is taken out of rotation.

+In the context of infrastructure-as-code using Pulumi, these strategies often translate to the management of multiple stacks.
+In active/hot standby and active/active configurations, there will typically be two Pulumi stacks, each with its allocated set of resources.
+This allows for the independent management and deployment of resources in each region.

+On the other hand, in an active/cold standby scenario, while there might be a Pulumi stack defined for the cold standby site, it won't have any resources initially allocated.
+Part of the failover process would involve running a `pulumi up` specifically for the cold standby region, triggering the allocation of resources as needed.
+This dynamic resource allocation during failover helps optimize costs, as resources are provisioned only when necessary, contributing to a more efficient use of cloud resources.

 ### Replicating data